What's involved in an interview shoot?

 Solid colors or large-print designs recommended (no tight patterns like pinstripes).
 Avoid bright whites or extremely dark colors like black or navy blue.
 Jewelry is fine if it doesn't make any noise.

 Can I upgrade my package later?

 We can always expand a project by adding new footage to past footage.
 It's possible that interviews would need to be re-done to maintain consistency.

 What happens when shooting is finished?

 All the files are backed up in triplicate, two on-site and one at a remote location.
-The interview and additional footage are combed through repeatedly to find the right parts for the story.
-After the dialog edit is in place, additional footage is incorporated (animated photos, b-roll, vintage videos, graphics, etc.) to tell the story.
-Music is brought in and the edit is fine-tuned.
+Depending on the package selected, the interview and additional footage are combed through repeatedly to find the right parts for the story.
+After the dialog edit is in place, additional footage is incorporated depending on the package (animated photos, b-roll, vintage videos, graphics, etc.) Depending on the package, music is added and the edit is fine-tuned.
 A color grade is applied to fit the mood, and the last step is mastering the dialog, music, and other sound elements.
 The final video is exported based on the content delivery method and delivered to you.